asdumitrescu/World-of-Games/README.md

 his end-to-end test is triggered in Jenkins and uses Selenium to open a browser, navigate to the web service, and check that the displayed score is between 1 and 1000.
 If the score is valid, the test passes; otherwise, it fails.

+To install the requirements for this project, please run the following command in your terminal:

+pip install -r requirements.txt

+This will install all the required dependencies, including Flask and Selenium.
+Make sure you are in the root directory of the project before running this command.